Entanglement Spectrum Dynamics as a Probe for Non-Hermitian Bulk-Boundary Correspondence in Systems with Periodic Boundaries: Supplemental Material

 where

-The final term is called the jump term, describing the jump process where the number of particles in the relevant system (${\rm S + \bar{S}}$) changes.
-In the case where one post-selects the quantum trajectories with no jump processes, the dynamics are governed by a non-Hermitian Hamiltonian $\hat H_{\rm cond}$.
+The third term in Eq.~(\ref{Eq_Lindlad}) is called the jump term, describing the jump process where the number of particles in the relevant system (${\rm S + \bar{S}}$) changes.
+In the case where one post-selects the quantum trajectories with no jump processes, the dynamics is governed by a non-Hermitian Hamiltonian $\hat H_{\rm cond}$.

-For the unconditional dynamics that we are interested in, the equation of motion of the $(j,i)$ component of the covariance matrix $[{\sf C}]_{j,i}(t)= {\rm Tr}_{\rm S+\bar{S}}[\hat{c}^\dagger_i \hat{c}_j \hat{\rho}(t)]=\langle \hat{c}^\dagger_i \hat{c}_j \rangle$ is obtained by substituting the master equation for the relevant system ${\rm (S+\bar{S})}$ Eq.~(\ref{quadratic_Lind}) in $ i\partial_t \langle \hat{c}^\dagger_i \hat{c}_j \rangle$ such that,
+For the unconditional dynamics that we are interested in, the equation of motion of the $(j,i)$ component of the covariance matrix $[{\sf C}]_{j,i}(t)= {\rm Tr}_{\rm S+\bar{S}}[\hat{c}^\dagger_i \hat{c}_j \hat{\rho}(t)]=\langle \hat{c}^\dagger_i \hat{c}_j \rangle$ is obtained by substituting the master equation for the relevant system ${\rm (S+\bar{S})}$ Eq.~(1) in $ i\partial_t \langle \hat{c}^\dagger_i \hat{c}_j \rangle$ such that,

 Using the algebra of fermionic operators $\{ \hat{c}_i^\dagger, \hat{c}_j \}= \delta_{i,j},\{ \hat{c}_i, \hat{c}_j \}=0 $, we obtain